 John Marius Wilson, Imperial Gazetteer of England and Wales (1870-72)

-The Register Office covering the Ince Blundell area is Sephton South
+The Register Office covering the Ince Blundell area is Sephton South.

+You can see the administrative areas in which Ince Blundell has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD322034 (Lat/Lon: 53.522868, -3.024156), Ince Blundell which are provided by:
+You can see maps centred on OS grid reference SD318038 (Lat/Lon: 53.526827, -3.030795), Ince Blundell which are provided by: